googleworkspace/md2googleslides/README.md

 ### Videos

-Includes YouTUbe videos with a modified image tag.
+Includes YouTube videos with a modified image tag.

 <pre>
     ---